-They may for example:
+They may, for example:

-- Produce and communicate protocol standards (such as good laboratory/workshop/design practice.) - Train others to recognise when something has not been carried out correctly and explain the impact this could have. - Contribute to the analysis of their own and others' work and explain the impact of good and bad data and outcomes. - Recognise when their own and others' work needs to be repeated or the methodology updated and can communicate the reasons for this in terms of reproducibility or quality standards for example.
+- produce and communicate protocol standards (such as good laboratory/workshop/design practice) - train others to recognise when something has not been carried out correctly and explain the impact this could have. - contribute to the analysis of their own and others' work and explain the impact of good and bad data and outcomes - recognise when their own and others' work needs to be repeated or the methodology updated and can communicate the reasons for this in terms of reproducibility or quality standards for example. - if they have to follow different levels of regulatory frameworks e.g. company/government they should include how the differences impact on their practice.